c3lang/c3-web/src/content/docs/Misc Advanced/library-packaging.md

 ## How it works

 A library may be used either packaged or unpacked.
-If unpacked, it is simply a directory with the `.c3l` suffix, which contains all the necessary files, if packed, this is simply a compressed variant of a directory with the same structure.
+If unpacked, it is simply a directory with the `.c3l` suffix, which contains all the necessary files.
+If packed, it is simply a compressed variant of a directory with the same structure.

 ### The specification